-Gerald F. Joyce is a Professor in the Department of Chemistry, and an Investigator of the Skaggs Institute for Chemical Biology, at The Scripps Research Institute in La Jolla, California.
+Gerald F. Joyce is a professor in the Jack H. Skirball Center for Chemical Biology and Proteomics at the Salk Institute in La Jolla, California.
 He also is institute director of the Genomics Institute of the Novartis Research Foundation (GNF).
-He received his B.A. from the University of Chicago in 1978 and both an M.D. and Ph.D. from the University of California, San Diego in 1984.
-He carried out postgraduate medical training at Scripps Mercy Hospital in San Diego and postdoctoral research training at The Salk Institute before joining the faculty of The Scripps Research Institute in 1989.
+He received his B.A. from the University of Chicago in 1978 and both an M.D. and a Ph.D. from the University of California, San Diego in 1984.
+He carried out postgraduate medical training at Scripps Mercy Hospital in San Diego and postdoctoral research training at the Salk Institute before joining the faculty of the The Scripps Research Institute in 1989.
 In 2017 he moved his laboratory to the Salk Institute.

 Dr. Joyce’s research involves the test-tube evolution of nucleic acids and the application of these methods to the development of novel RNA and DNA enzymes.
 He also has a longstanding interest in the origins of life and the role of RNA in the early history of life on Earth.
-His laboratory recently described the first example, outside of biology, of a self-replicating molecule that is capable of undergoing Darwinian evolution.
-This so-called “immortal molecule” has been the subject of extensive news coverage, including by The New York Times, Scientific American, CNN, and the BBC.
+His laboratory described the first example, outside of biology, of a self-replicating molecule that is capable of undergoing Darwinian evolution.
+More recently, it developed an RNA enzyme that can synthesize a complex, functional RNAs and catalyze the exponential amplification of short RNAs.

-Dr. Joyce has published over 130 scientific papers and is the inventor of 11 issued patents.
-He was elected to the U.S. National Academy of Sciences in 2001 and to the American Academy of Arts and Sciences in 2012.
+Dr. Joyce has published over 150 scientific papers and is the inventor of 11 issued patents.
+He is a member of the U.S. National Academy of Sciences, the U.S. National Academy of Medicine and the American Academy of Arts and Sciences.
 In 2005 he received the H.C.
-Urey Award, presented every six years by the International Society for the Study of the Origin of Life; in 2009 he received the Dannie Heineman Prize, presented every two years by the Göttingen Academy of Sciences; and in 2010 he received the U.S. National Academy of Sciences Miller Medal, presented every five years in association with the Award for Early Earth and Life Sciences.
+Urey Award, presented every six years by the International Society for the Study of the Origin of Life; in 2009 he received the Dannie Heineman Prize, presented every two years by the Göttingen Academy of Sciences; and in 2010 he received the U.S. National Academy of Sciences’ Stanley Miller Medal, presented every five years in association with the Award in Early Earth and Life Sciences.
 Dr. Joyce has lectured extensively around the world, including at the Pontifical Academy and the Royal Swedish Academy of Sciences.